 18 Wives, submit to your own husbands, as is proper in the Lord.
-19 Husbands, love your wives, and never let yourself grow bitter against them.13 20 Children, obey your parents in all things, for this is well pleasing to the Lord.
+19 Husbands, love your wives, and never let yourselves be embittered against them.13 20 Children, obey your parents in all things, for this is well pleasing to the Lord.
 21 Fathers, don’t press14 your children too hard, or they may lose heart.
-22 Slaves, in all things obey your earthly masters,15 not with mere eye-service, as men-pleasers, but with sincerity of heart, fearing God.
-23 And whatever you do, work at it heartily, as for the Lord and not for men, 24 knowing that in return you will receive an inheritance from the Lord.16 It is the Lord Christ whom you serve.
+22 Slaves, obey your earthly masters15 in all things, not with mere eye-service, as men-pleasers, but with sincerity of heart, fearing God.
+23 And whatever you do, work at it heartily, as you would for the Lord, and not simply for men, 24 knowing that from the Lord you will receive the inheritance as your reward.16 It is the Lord Christ whom you serve!
 25 But he who does wrong will pay for the wrong he has done; and there is no partiality with God.
-4:1 And masters, treat your slaves justly and fairly, knowing that you too have a master in heaven.
+4:1 As for you masters, treat your slaves justly and fairly, knowing that you too have a Master in heaven.

 - Lit. your members which are on the earth